Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 How to Test Backlash

 Mount a dial indicator (0.0001 inch resolution) on the machine table or spindle and position it against a fixed surface.
 Command the axis to move in one direction, then reverse direction by a small amount (0.001–0.005 inch).
 The dial indicator should respond immediately and exactly.
-Any delay or lost motion between the axis reversal command and the indicator movement is backlash.
+Any delay or lost motion is backlash.

 Way System Assessment